VisualPHPUnit/VisualPHPUnit/README.md

 * Sandboxing of PHP errors
 * The ability to generate test results from both a browser and the command line

+## This Project Is No Longer Maintained

+If you are interested in assuming control over this project, please leave a comment [here](https://github.com/NSinopoli/VisualPHPUnit/issues/94).

 ## Screenshots

 ![Screenshot of VisualPHPUnit, displaying a breakdown of test results.](http://nsinopoli.github.com/VisualPHPUnit/vpu2_main.png "VisualPHPUnit Test Results")